QuantEcon/lecture-python.myst/lectures/cass_koopmans_1.md

 The model extends  the model of Robert Solow described in [an earlier lecture](https://python-programming.quantecon.org/python_oop.html).

-It does so by making  saving rates be   decisions, instead of a hard-wired fixed number.
+It does so by making  saving rate be a  decision, instead of a hard-wired constant.

 (Solow assumed a constant saving rate determined outside the model.)

-We describe two versions of the model, a planning problem without prices in this lecture, and a competitive equilibrium with prices  in this lecture  {doc}`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>`.
+We describe two versions of the model, a planning problem  in this lecture, and a competitive equilibrium   in this lecture  {doc}`Cass-Koopmans Competitive Equilibrium <cass_koopmans_2>`.

 Together, the two lectures  illustrate what is, in fact, a more general connection between a **planned economy** and a decentralized economy